 DCAF Parliamentary Staff Advisers Programme in Southeast Europe

-The project was funded in part by the Norwegian Ministry of Foreign Affairs.
+The programme ended in August 2011.
+It was funded by DCAF, the United Nations Democracy Fund (UNDEF) and the Norwegian Ministry of Foreign Affairs.